daniCodes1/daniCodes1/README.md

 ### Welcome! 👋 :otter:
-I'm Dani, a second year computer science student at UBC.
+I'm Dani, a third year computer science student at UBC.

 I'm currently working on a personal website, which will help you get to know me better.
 Super excited, there is so much more to come!